Net Worth

 Encino Mansion

 In October 2017, Logan paid $6.55 million for an 8,689-square-foot, seven-bedroom, nine-bathroom mansion in Encino, California.
-The seller had initially been asking for $8.5 million.
-In November 2021, Paul listed the property for sale with a price tag of $9 million; however, he reduced the price to $8 million two months later.
+The seller had initially asked $8.5 million.
+In November 2021, Paul listed the property for sale at $9 million; however, he reduced the price to $8 million two months later.
 Rapper Machine Gun Kelly eventually paid Logan $7.5 million to buy the property.

 People Also Search For: